mvitoria29/odin-recipes/README.md

 # odin-recipes
-This is my first odin project!
-By completing this, I will improve my skills in html before starting CSS
+Project suggested at the HTML unit on the Odin Project path.
+This is my very first contact with html in context.